Theme: Critical Infrastructure Protection (CIP)

 Benjamin Mejri

-CIP attacks in Germany - lessons learned & lead management
+CIP attacks in Germany - Lessons learned

 Breach experience